 Therefore, if you are offering your gift at the altar and there remember that your brother or sister has something against you, leave your gift there in front of the altar.
 First go and be reconciled to them; then come and offer your gift.

 “Love your neighbor as yourself,” he also loved to say.
 As an atheist, I can’t really argue with that.
 Frankly, if that’s your focus, I’m not all that concerned with why that’s the case.
-You treat people well because you think God wants you to do it?
-Works for me.
+You say you treat people well because God wants you to?
+Fine, works for me.
 What will cause us to cross swords is when someone comes along and convinces you that God wants you to respect people less (all in love, they will argue).
 Until then, I’m gonna call this a win and say we’re on the same team.

 - He denounced nationalism and tribalism in no uncertain terms, telling story after story commending people for reaching out to those who are different from them.